Yang-Mills-Utiyama Theory and Graviweak Correspondence

 where we assume the existence of curvatures.
 In the diagram, the Yang--Mills gauge curvature and the space-time curvature have a common origin in the amphometric space; However, both curvatures are in the Lorentzian metric space setting $\theta=1$, the structure group split into $\SUW$ and $\SL2C$ setting $\theta=0$ and $\theta=1$, respectively.
-We refer to it as the \emph{graviweak correspondence}.
+This is one consequence of the graviweak correspondence.